languantan/noSQL/README.md

 * [AndroidSlidingUpPanel](https://github.com/umano/AndroidSlidingUpPanel)

 ### How-to
-1. Import Libraries above.
+1. Import Libraries above to your project
-2. Sign up for a ScanditSDK Key
+2. Sign up for a ScanditSDK Key and include in NocularActivity
+3. Run it!